Articles of Incorporation

 The LINE Group is expanding globally and is conducting business activities in countries and regions with varying cultures and ways of thinking.
 Understanding and respecting the diversity of these cultures and

-nationality, social relations, or any other characteristic or status protected under national or local law.
+or any other characteristic or status protected under national or local Laws.
 LINE will promptly address any reports of a violation of this policy.
 Retaliation against individuals making reports

 under this policy will not be tolerated.